Steel Dynamics

 !

-shipments soften beyond seasonality
+Shipments soften beyond seasonality

 The company said shipments were seasonally lower.
 If end-market demand weakens beyond that, revenue stalls even before pricing gets worse.